archivesunleashed/aut-docs/docs/Spark-Network-Analysis.md

 # Network Analysis and Visualization in Spark using GraphX

-We use the Apache Spark [GraphX API](http://spark.apache.org/graphx/) to calculate graph information within warcbase.
+We use the Apache Spark [GraphX API](http://spark.apache.org/graphx/) to calculate graph information within AUT.
 This can complement analysis done in Gephi.

 ### Calculating Dynamic PageRank